alxhghs/my-personal-page/src/blog-posts/typed-filter.md

 );
 ```

 Now the Typescript compiler correctly understands that `book` in our `map` function is defined.
-A smple but neat trick!
+A simple but neat trick!